 Internal may refer to any of the following:

-1. Internal is a term used to describe a device that is installed within the computer.
+1. Internal is a term used to describe a device that is installed in the computer.
 For example, a video card is an internal device and a printer is an external device.
 When referring to a drive, an internal drive (e.g., internal hard drive) is any drive inside the computer.
 In the picture is an example of computer memory and an example of internal hardware.
 Below are additional examples of internal hardware in your computer.

 Internal computer hardware devices